 Croatia applied the same methods for the estimation of carbon stock changes in biomass pool and HWP pool when defining FRL and developing projections required under the Regulation 525/2013.
-Two reasons are recognized why the FRL and projections developed under the Regulation 525/2013 differ.
+Two reasons are recognized why the FRL and projections developed in 2017 under the Regulation 525/2013 differ.
 These are:

 - FRL in Croatia is developed based on specially design model so (call "No War" model).
 The model predicts harvest intensities based on harvest intensities from seven FAs on which negligible influence of the War was assumed.
-This model is defined based on the stipulation of Article 8, paragraph 4 of the LULUCF Regulation that recognizes particularities for Croatia in defining FRL. - 2.
-Requirements of the LULUCF Regulation for FRL development that differ from the rules applicable for the projection required under the Regulation 525/2013 (i.e. the RP, obligation to omit any further policies than valid in RP in FRL estimation, use of constant ratio between solid and wood used for energy purposes)
+This model is defined based on the stipulation of Article 8, paragraph 4 of the LULUCF Regulation that recognizes particularities for Croatia in defining FRL. - Requirements of the LULUCF Regulation for FRL development that differ from the rules applicable for the development of projections required under the Regulation 525/2013.
+LULUCF Regulation requires that FRL has to be developed keeping the forest management practices and intensities in period 2021-2025 as applied during the period 2000-2009.
+In addition, Regulation stipulates omitting any further policies in FRL estimation than those valid in RP and use of constant ratio between solid and wood used for energy purposes in CP1 as during the RP.